 Questions for Class Discussion

 1. In what ways was the Italian experience typical of that of other New Immigrant groups, such as the Polish, Greeks, Jews, and others?
-(See Chapter 26 text.)
+(See Chapter 26.)

 2. Why did so many Italian-Americans initially intend to return to Italy after a time?
 How does that fact fit with the common understanding of immigration to America?